 Income protection does exactly what it says; it protects against the loss of your income.
-This can be in the event of sickness, injury and/or redundancy.
+This can be in the event of illness, injury and/or redundancy.

 Having a plan in place can be the difference between making a claim and being able to pay your bills, and having to rely totally on family, friends and the state.

-Typically the plans on offer for individual income protection cover between 50% and 65% of these figures, but this can be up to 70% for some.
+Typically, the plans on offer cover between 50% and 65% of these figures, but this can be up to 70% for some.

 Policies that are taken out online without advice are only fully underwritten at point of claim and this can result in the risk of a claim not being paid out.
 It is therefore really important to discuss your financial needs with an experienced and regulated adviser.
 This ensures that the plan(s) recommended will provide the support you require when the worst happens.

-Roxburgh Financial Management was set up to provide specialist help to people unsure how to go about choosing from the many protection products available.
+Our specialists will discuss the cover that is right for you and your family at an affordable rate.
 We ensure that you are in a fully informed position before any application is completed with you.
 This gives you the peace of mind of knowing that the recommendations made by our specialists will be tailored to your specific needs and budget.

 Accident and sickness protection may be the most important income protection you can have.
 If you are unable to work due to an injury or illness it’s there to cover your core monthly expenditures, such as paying the mortgage or rent, household bills, medical bills, credit cards, nursery costs and so on.

-A stand-alone policy should you lose your job through involuntary redundancy.
-It’s important to remember that if you choose redundancy protection on its own it’s because you are worried you may lose your job, if this is the case you will also lose any protection for accident and sickness your company provided.
+This is a stand-alone policy should you lose your job through involuntary redundancy.
+It’s important to remember that if you choose redundancy protection on its own it’s because you are worried you may lose your job; if this is the case you will also lose any protection for accident and sickness your company provided.